ATA 30 | Adventure Travel Planner

 • Learn about places from fellow adventurers on current trips

-• Read about locations in magazines, newspapers and Google
+• Read about locations in magazines, newspapers, Google, AI bots

-Solo, couple, friends, family or in a group with strangers
+2. Decide with whom to go: Solo, couple, friends, family or in a small group with strangers?

 Each type offers a completely different dynamic and experience, so consider what you want to get out of your adventure.
 Remember, too, that going on an adventure, because of its many challenges, will open up new ways to see and understand loved ones (hopefully for the better:) The smaller the group, the more likely you will have exchanges with locals.

-Do you want to go on an exclusive activity adventure such as a walking holiday (check out UK’s Best Walking Holidays) or cycling holiday like Cycle Italy’s Stilleto Heel?
-Or do you want to mix it up (and give certain muscles as rest) by doing a multi-sport adventure or mix in some cultural activities?
+Do you want to go on an exclusive activity adventure such as a walking holiday (check out UK’s Best Walking Holidays) or cycling holiday like Cycling Less Touristy Islands of Greece?
+Or do you want to mix it up (and give certain muscles as rest) by doing a multi-sport adventure or mix in some cultural activities, like a multi-activity in stunning Slovenia?

 4. Decide how to do it